Labour Party (Malta): Foundation, first years, and first government (1921–1949)

 The Labour Party was founded as the Chamber of Labour (Camera del Lavoro) in 1921 by one of the union branches affiliated with the Imperial Government Workers Union.
-Band clubs and other organisations were invited to send delegates to the Party's founding meeting on 15 March 1921, significantly, the 30th anniversary of Pope Leo XIII's Rerum novarum.
+Band clubs and other organisations were invited to send delegates to the Party's founding meeting on 15 March 1921.

 Led by Colonel William Savona, the Party contested the general elections held in 1921 and 1924 under the new Constitution that gave the country a measure of self-government.
 The Labour-Constitutional alliance won the 1927 general elections, but Labour lost ground, gaining 13.9% of votes, three seats in the Legislative Assembly and no representation in the Senate.
 Strickland became prime minister.
 Labour leader Savona was not elected, and the leadership of the Labour parliamentary group was temporarily entrusted to Colonel Michael Dundon.
 The Presidency of the Party and leadership of the parliamentary group was taken up by Paul Boffa later that year.
 In 1930, it adopted a party anthem.

 Labour gained nine seats out of ten in the elections held during November 1945, in which, contrarily to previous elections, all men over twenty-one years of age were entitled to vote.
 The Party's electoral programme, for the first time in Labour's history, did not make any reference to religion.
-Boffa's Government was supported by the General Workers' Union, and it carried out a number of reforms, such as the abolition of the Senate, the abolition of plural votes, as well as the introduction of women's right to vote.
+Boffa's Government was supported by the General Workers' Union, and it carried out a number of reforms, including the abolition of the Senate, the abolition of plural votes, and the introduction of women's right to vote.
 However, Labour deputies resigned from their posts in July 1946 due to mass redundancies at the Dockyards.
 In the meantime, the MacMichael Constitution' had been introduced, granting self-government to the Maltese.
 Labour's participation in the subsequent October 1947 elections was once again supported by the General Workers' Union.
 The Party won 59.9% of the vote and twenty-four seats out of the possible forty within the Legislative Assembly.
 Paul Boffa became prime minister whilst Dom Mintoff became Deputy Prime Minister and Minister for Reconstruction.
 The Labour Government introduced Income Tax and Social Services for the first time in Malta.